gulam101/WeatherAPI/README.md

 - Step 12: Use API with API key (check Step 0) on Postman to get the data as JSON

 ### Development Changes:
+Date: 01/02/20

+All tests were finished and and fixes towards some bugs.
+Their won't be anymore updates in the development changes log.

 ### Running The Tests: